JetBrains/guide/site/webstorm/tips/browser-compatibility-css/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.png
-leadin: >
+---
 WebStorm can warn you when you use a CSS property that is not supported by the target browser.
-To turn this functionality on, go to *Preferences/Settings |
-  Editor | Inspections* and enable the *Browser compatibility* inspection.
+To turn this functionality on, go to *Preferences/Settings | Editor | Inspections* and enable the *Browser compatibility* inspection.
----